LostArtefacts/TRX/docs/8-LUA.md

 - `console.log("string1", "string2")`
     Logs a line to the developer console.

+- `console.eval("string")`
+    Evaluates a given string as a developer console command.
+    For example, `console.eval("play 1")` will play the first level.

 - `assert(condition)`
     Shows an error if something is not true.